opsschool/curriculum/programming_201.rst

 Strictly speaking, there will be cases where the above statment is not true in Ruby.
 For example, in Ruby, functions are not first class objects.
-In some languages, like Javascript and Python functions are first class objects.
+In some languages like Javascript and Python, functions are first class objects.
-In these languages, a function can be treated like an object i.e. they have attributes, they can be referenced and passed as parameters etc.
+In these languages, a function can be treated like an object, i.e. they have attributes, they can be referenced and passed as parameters etc.

 Running Ruby Code
 -----------------

-Ruby scripts are file text files usually with .rb extension.
-You can run your ruby scripts as follows :
+Ruby scripts are usually text files with ``.rb`` extension.
+You can run your ruby scripts as follows:

 .. code-block:: console

-  bash$ ruby script.rb
+  $ ruby script.rb

-You can run ad-hoc Ruby code in an interactive session called the Interactive Ruby or irb in short.
+You can run ad-hoc Ruby code in an interactive session called the Interactive Ruby or ``irb`` in short.

 .. code-block:: console

-  bash$ irb
+  $ irb
   1.9.3-p448 :001>

-All Ruby examples in this document will start with ``>``, short for 1.9.3-p448 :XXX >.
+All Ruby examples in this topic will start with ``>``, short for 1.9.3-p448 :XXX>.
-It means that it is running inside an irb session.
-1.9.3-p448 is the Ruby version the author was running while writing this document.
+It means that it is running inside an irb session. *1.9.3-p448* is the Ruby version the author was running while writing this topic.
 The XXX are line numbers.

 Syntax